 The entire last week I was extremely busy planning for the Onam Sadya.
 I was expecting about 20 people to be there for lunch and dinner.
 And the last seven days went in making the list of items we had to buy for the Onam Sadya.

-The number of dishes has dropped to 8-10 from a 26 that was a norm in the early days.
+The number of dishes has dropped to 8-10 from 26 which was a norm in the early days.

 And entertainment is limited to the movies telecast on the Malayalam channels against going out and enjoying in the open with the entire family.
 Pulikali (the tiger dance) is no more to be seen except in the ads on television.

-The huge swings and the gatherings around it, that was a feast to watch is not seen because those huge Mango trees have given way to concrete jungles.
-(By the way I have only had a chance to have a glimpse of these.
+The huge swings and the gatherings around it, which was a feast to watch are not seen because those huge Mango trees have given way to concrete jungles.
+(By the way, I have only had a chance to have a glimpse of these.
 Most of these are coming from the stories my Mother-in-Law told me).